Chicken McNuggets

 Chicken McNuggets are a type of chicken nuggets sold by the international fast food restaurant chain McDonald's.
 They consist of small pieces of reconstituted boneless chicken meat that have been battered and deep fried.
 Chicken McNuggets were conceived by Keystone Foods in the late 1970s and introduced in select markets in 1981.
-The nuggets were made available worldwide by 1983 after correcting a supply issue.
+Chicken McNuggets were introduced worldwide by 1983 after correcting a supply issue.
 The formula was changed in 2016 to remove artificial preservatives and improve the nutritional value.

-Description and origin
+Description and history

 The Chicken McNugget is a small piece of processed chicken meat that is fried in batter and flash-frozen at a central manufacturing facility, then shipped out and sold at McDonald's restaurants.
 It was conceived by Keystone Foods founder Herb Lotman in the late 1970s.

 McDonald's first executive chef, René Arend, a native of Luxembourg, created the Chicken McNuggets recipe in 1979.
 "The McNuggets were so well-received that every franchise wanted them", said Arend in a 2009 interview.
 "There wasn't a system to supply enough chicken".
 Supply problems were solved by 1983, and Chicken McNuggets became available nationwide in the United States.
 In Canada, the national release was in late January 1984.

-According to McDonald's, the nuggets come in four shapes: the bell, the bow-tie, the ball and the boot.
+According to McDonald's, the nuggets come in four shapes: the bell, the bone (or the bow-tie), the ball and the boot.
 The reason for the four different shapes is to ensure consistent cooking times for food safety.
 Four shapes were chosen because McDonalds states "The 4 shapes we make Chicken McNuggets in was the perfect equilibrium of dipability and fun.
 3 would’ve been too few.
 5 would’ve been, like, wacky."

+In 2014, as part of McDonald's U.S. "Our Food.
+Your Questions." transparency campaign, the company released a behind-the-scenes video explaining how Chicken McNuggets are made.